robbchar/match-patients/README.md

 There are two concerns/thoughts I have with some of the data:
 1. After discussing with Alice I added both categories and examples for the categories rather than one 'demographics' choice.
 That seemed reasonable.
    - the choices are duplicated between the front end and backend which could be ameliorated if there was some sort of datastore
 2. There is preprocessing done when the app starts on the data to match up which choices go to which Providers to make the matching on invocation of the endpoint more efficient.
+3. Information for origin groups found here: https://api-gbv.org/wp-content/uploads/2019/06/API-demographics-identities-May-2019.pdf